Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

  - Range: 40
  - Speed: 24
  - Seal Speed: 28
- - Tags: Area of Effect, Projectile, Slashing
+ - Tags: Targeted Area of Effect, Projectile, Slashing

 Effects: This may target any number of people in front of you, so long as they are all within range, and for the purposes of evading is considered to have an Area equal to its Range.
 Scything Wind's damage is considered 25% higher for the purposes of inflicting wounds, and its damage can not be blocked.